A bone fracture is a medical condition where the continuity of the bone is broken.

-If possible, do not move a person with a broken bone until a health care professional is present and can assess the situation and, if required, apply a splint.
-Obviously, if the patient is in a dangerous place, such as in the middle of a busy road, one sometimes has to act before the emergency services arrive.
+If possible, do not move a person with a broken bone until a healthcare professional is present and can assess the situation and, if required, apply a splint.
+If the patient is in a dangerous place, such as in the middle of a busy road, one sometimes has to act before the emergency services arrive.

-The majority of fractures are caused by a bad fall or automobile accident.
+Most fractures are caused by a bad fall or automobile accident.
 Healthy bones are extremely tough and resilient and can withstand surprisingly powerful impacts.
-When people enter old age two factors make their risk of fractures greater; weaker bones and a greater risk of falling.
+As people age, two factors make their risk of fractures greater: Weaker bones and a greater risk of falling.

 Children, who tend to have more physically active lifestyles than adults, are also prone to fractures.